A Beginner’s Guide to Exposing a Screen

 Before you start, gather the following materials:

-• Emulsion: A light-sensitive liquid that coats your screen.
+• Photo emulsion – A light-sensitive liquid that coats your screen and reacts to UV light.

-• Design transparency: A high-contrast black and white image printed on a transparent film.
+• Design transparency – A high-contrast black image printed on transparent film.

-• Dark room or low-light area: To apply and dry the emulsion without exposing it to light
+• Dark or low-light room – Essential for handling emulsion without exposing it too soon.

 1. Prepare Your Screen and Workspace